Exabyte-io/documentation/docs/materials/bank.md

 # Open Bank Page

-In order to import materials into a personal collection, first navigate to the bank page: select the "Bank" option in the left-hand sidebar and then "Materials".
+In order to import materials into an account-owned collection, first navigate to the bank page: select the "Bank" option in the left-hand sidebar and then "Materials".

 # Search for material